City-Bureau/city-scrapers/README.md

 Documenters Aggregator is a community-based open source project with a friendly community that welcomes contributions from everyone.

-Want to use or contribute to the project?
-[Start with the documentation.](https://city-bureau.gitbooks.io/documenters-event-aggregator/)!
+Want to use or contribute to the project? **[Start with the documentation](https://city-bureau.gitbooks.io/documenters-event-aggregator/)**.

 ## Support this work